d32f123/openbsd-server-setup/README.md

 4. Prints DNS records that you should set up
 5. Local mail is forwarded to vmail directories (to be able to fetch them via IMAP)

+Optional, manual: set up a reverseDNS record at your VPS provider

+Required if using VPS: port 25 is required to receive mail.
+If you're using VPS chances are it is blocked by default.
+You will have to contact your VPS provider to open port 25.

 ### Stage 6 – fail2ban setup